yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSW-Ethernet.rst

 .. ifconfig:: CONFIG_part_family in ('J7_family')

    The CPSW2g instance is controlled by the am65-cpsw-nuss driver in Linux.
    For further details regarding the CPSW2g instance, refer :ref:`cpsw2g`

 .. ifconfig:: CONFIG_part_variant in ('J721E','J7200','J784S4','J742S2')

    The CPSWng instance can be configured to operate in two ways:
       #.
 CPSWng Virtual Client
       #.
 CPSWng Native Ethernet

    For further details regarding the CPSWng instance, refer :ref:`cpswng`

-.. ifconfig:: CONFIG_part_family in ('AM62X_family','AM62AX_family','AM64X_family','AM62PX_family','AM62LX_family')
+.. ifconfig:: CONFIG_part_family in ('AM62X_family','AM62AX_family','AM64X_family','AM62LX_family')

    CPSW3g

    The CPSW3g instance is a part of the Main domain and is controlled by the am65-cpsw-nuss driver in Linux.
    For further details regarding the CPSW3g instance, refer :ref:`cpsw3g`

+.. ifconfig:: CONFIG_part_family in ('AM62PX_family')

+   CPSW3g

+   The CPSW3g instance can be configured to operate in two ways:
+      #.
+CPSW3g Virtual Client
+      #.
+CPSW3g Native Ethernet

+   To generalize, CPSW3g instance can be referred to as CPSWng with 'n' being '3'.
+   For further details regarding the CPSW3g instance, refer :ref:`cpswng`

 TSN Documentation and Testing
 """"""""""""""""""""""""""""""